Home

 3. The task seems boring.
 Yes, it may be important, but it’s just seems so dull.
 You don’t feel you can summon up the drive to do it.

 Solution: Firstly, ask yourself ‘Is the outcome worth it?’
-If so, overcome your resistance by lowering it, as this article on overcoming procrastination explains.
+If so, overcome your resistance by lowering it.

 4. Plenty of time to the deadline.
 The issue here is not enough urgency to make it ‘hurt’.
 It’s so easy to do it later.
 The result?
 Too little, too late.
 Stress and burnout are usually the price to pay.
 Quality is often compromised, too.